- On This Page

 You can help the UW and yourself by taking the following precautions:

-Clean up your email address
+- Clean up your email address list

 Messages with bad addresses are bounced back to the sender.
 You should immediately remove all such addresses from your email list.
 Many ISPs assume email with bad addresses is sent by spammers and thus will use such messages as proof that the originating site should be blocked.

-Send to people who want your
+- Send to people who want your message

 Make an effort to identify people who are likely to want your message.
 The more your message goes to people who do not want it, the more they will block or filter out similar messages from you (or anyone else at the UW) in the future.

 Look for ways people can choose to be on your mailing list (voluntary opt-in) rather than putting them on a list with the choice of getting off the list (involuntary opt-out).
-Studies have shown that marketers who build opt-in lists have much more responsive customers.

 Make it easy for people to opt-out of receiving your messages so they can maintain a sense of being in control of their email.
 Provide an email address that "unsubscribe" requests can be sent to, a web form they can fill out and submit, or a phone number they can call.